When your car needs an oil change, it’s important to know which is the right one.

 Late-model Japanese imports require low viscosity, 0W engine oils that improve fuel economy but also have the strength to stand up to 10,000 or even 15,000-mile drain intervals.

 Even if you drive something all-American from General Motors, if it came off the line after 2009 you're going to need motor oil that matches their dexos1 or dexos2 standards.

-That’s why our liquid engineers have created the right motor oil to use for just about every car in America, and why we've made it easy to find the oil you need with our Car Engine Oil Finder.
+That’s why our liquid engineers have created the right motor oil to use for just about every car.

 Many car manufacturers have been recommending full synthetic motor oil for years.
 Our Liquid Engineers work direct with auto makers to create engine oils that protect warranties as well as engine components.
 Even if your manufacturer doesn’t insist on it, full synthetic oil is the best protection for almost every car engine.